I’ve always just wanted to create, which is how I ambled into advertising.

 Before I got into advertising, I juggled graphic and web design with working as a musician, including a disastrous stint on major label (kind of hilarious story, really).
 This gave me a solid grounding into doing creative work in a commercial context.
 When it was time to “grow up,” advertising and I had the right mix of skills and challenges.

-In addition to commercial creative work, these days I also make films.
+In addition to creative marketing work, these days I also make films.